jdukes/Harpy/README.rst

      ...
      <Request to 'http://foo.com/9/user': ... ]

+BUG WARNING: In Python, timezone information is not populated into datetime objects by default.
+All time objects must have a time zone according to the specification.
+The pytz module is used to manage this.
+All things without timezones will be localized to UTC.
+This may be a bug waiting to bite.

 As development continues more functionality will be added.
 Currently Harpy is one project.
 In the future Harpy will be split in to Harpy-core and Harpy-utils.
 Harpy-core will be only the code necessary